ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

     This will display information about whether policy application completed, failed, or is in progress..

-2. Depending on the results of step 2, take one of the following steps:
+2. Depending on the results of the previous step, take one of the following steps:

     |Status  |Next step  |
     |---------|---------|